-Parents are expected to support their child(ren)'s academic work by communicating regularly with their child's teachers, by scheduling appointments to talk with them as needed, and by attending all Parent-Teacher Conferences.
-Additionally, parents agree to attend family meetings and other school-sponsored events on a regular basis, to send healthy snacks for your child's snack time (K-4), according to the Family Handbook and not send candy, cookies, and soda for them to eat and drink, finally, to respond to phone calls from any school staff member promptly.
+Parents are expected to support their child(ren)'s academic work by communicating regularly with their child's teachers, by scheduling appointments to talk with them as needed, and by attending all Parent Teacher Conferences.
+Additionally, parents agree to attend family meetings and other school-sponsored events on a regular basis.